Covariant representations for possibly singular actions on C*-algebras: Spectral theory for covariant representations

 for some $D \in \fu(\cH)$ (see \cite[Prop.~III.19]{Ne03} and its proof).
 Then $\alpha_t(g) :=\exp(tD) g \exp(-tD)$ is a continuous one-parameter group of automorphisms of $G$ acting naturally on the central extension $\R \oplus_\omega \g$ with the bracket $[(z,x),(z',x')] := (\omega(x,x'), [x,x'])$ by $\alpha_t(z,x) := (z, \alpha_t(x))$ and this action lifts to the corresponding simply connected group $\hat G$, which leads to a Lie group $G^\sharp := \hat G \rtimes_\alpha \R$.
 Its Lie algebra is the double extension

-Presently, the classification of all corresponding projective positive covariant representations is still open.
+Presently, the classification of all corresponding projective covariant representations with positive spectrum is still open.
 However, the case where $D$ is diagonalizable and the representation is a highest weight representation has been treated fully in \cite{MN16}; see also \cite{Ne17} for more complete results.